gvisoc/gvisoc.github.io/_posts/2021-02-06-Fixing-User-Homes-Error-Synology-NAS.md

 In the above picture you should see a folder for each user under `homes`, plus a `home` directory that would host your files (it's like a symbolic link dynamically created when you log in to the NAS through DSM or DS File).

-If you try to disable and re-enable User Homes Service, it shows a sad and brief "Operation Failed" error pop up, and in Log Center you just see a useless message "User home service disable failed" like the one below:
+If you try to disable and re-enable User Homes Service, DSM shows a sad and brief "Operation Failed" error pop up, and in Log Center you just see a useless message "User home service disable failed" like the one below:

 ![Log Station Message](/assets/LogCenter.png)